farmergreg/vim-lastplace/README.md

 ## Configuration
 You can configure what file types to ignore by setting g:lastplace_ignore in your vimrc.
+This is a comma separated list.
 By default it is set to:

         let g:lastplace_ignore = "gitcommit,gitrebase,svn,hgcommit"

+You can configure buffer types to ignore by setting g:lastplace_ignore_buftype in your vimrc.
+This is a comma separated list.
+By default it is set to:

+        let g:lastplace_ignore_buftype = "quickfix"

 Folds are automatically opened when jumping to the last edit position.
 If you do not like this behavior you can disable it by putting this in your vimrc: